Powis Pinder: Later life

 Pinder seems to have decided to stay in Shanklin with his family, as from 1918 he staged burlesque evenings at the Town Hall and the Shanklin Pier Theatre, arranging free tickets for military personnel wounded in World War I who were being treated in local military hospitals.
 In October 1919 Pinder became a Freemason when he joined the local Chine Lodge.
 In 1919 the wooden stage and tented pavilion used by Pinder was destroyed in a fire, and so he acquired a seaplane hangar from Bembridge, which he set up on the Esplanade at Shanklin, fitting out the interior as a concert pavilion with a platform stage and proscenium.
 Named the Sunshine Theatre, it operated from 1921 to 1939, and here Pinder's company annually performed Sunshine Concert Parties which in the early to mid-1930s included Webster Booth and Arthur Askey among the cast.

 In 1939 he was living with his wife and daughter Elizabeth, a theatrical dress designer, at Bay Tree Cottage at Shanklin, where he and his wife were still managing the theatre.
-His son Arthur had been helping his parents manage the Sunshine Theatre, but when he left to join the Army on the outbreak of WWII the theatre closed and was requisitioned as storage for Operation Pluto (Pipe Line Under The Ocean).
+His son Arthur had been helping his parents manage the Sunshine Theatre, but when he left to join the Army on the outbreak of World War II the theatre closed and was requisitioned as storage for Operation Pluto (Pipe Line Under The Ocean).
 Shortly after the outbreak of the war Pinder joined the local Auxiliary Fire Service as a volunteer, aged 67, eventually being promoted to Leading Fireman.

 Pinder died in the Maycroft Nursing Home at Shanklin in July 1941, aged 68.
 His fire brigade funeral was held at the church of St Blasius and was attended by friends from his London theatre days in addition to local people and dignitaries.
 His coffin was carried by local firemen while representatives from the fire brigade and A.F.S. units at Ventnor and Sandown also attended.
 In his will he left £2,970 3s 4d to his widow.